exinferis/cheeseCake/README.md

 Now the grunt service will listen on changes in your files and will recompile your coffee files if something changes and will copy the output files to the ```release/``` folder, thus forcing the node-dev service to restart.

+## Compatibility
+Should work in:

+* Firefox Nightly, Aurora, Beta (does not seem to be stable atm)
+* Google Chrome
+* Opera
+* Firefox caveats

+**From the say-cheese documentation:**
+The beta release of Firefox supports a lower resolution compared to Opera and Chrome.
+This has been improved in Aurora and Nightly and may hopefully work its way into stable in the next version or two.

 ## Examples
 _(Coming soon)_